 The modern Pixel series is the successor to Google’s Nexus brand — a range of handsets aimed more at developers than mainstream consumers.
 2015’s Nexus 5X and 6P were the last smartphones in the series, so it’s mighty impressive if you’re still rocking one as your daily driver.

 If you are doing just that, then there’s no time like the present for Nexus owners to make an upgrade as the Google Pixel 5 is a solid choice.
 Hardware reliability has improved since the Nexus days, and the cameras are some of the best in the business.
 Better still, you can grab the latest version of Android and three years of security updates without the hassle and delays of manual installs.

 In more typical Nexus fashion, the Pixel 5 offers all this without breaking the bank.
 With superior hardware in every category, there’s really no reason to hold on to an old Nexus handset any longer.

 Google Pixel 5 vs Pixel 1

-The original Google Pixel and Pixel XL made their debut in 2016, packing in high-end hardware and launching Google to the forefront of mobile photography.
+The original Google Pixel and Pixel XL debuted in 2016, packing in high-end hardware and launching Google to the forefront of mobile photography.
 The Pixel 5 builds on this formula with much-improved hardware and new features.

-For starters, the Pixel 5 packs in a vastly improved display, with a high 90Hz refresh rate.
+The Pixel 5 packs in a vastly improved display with a high 90Hz refresh rate, for starters.
 Even the handset’s mid-tier Snapdragon 765G processor outperforms the previously high-end Snapdragon 821.
 It’s the superior handset for both general application performance and gaming, not to mention the introduction of 5G connectivity.